When a Kansas county wants people to plant milkweed but a city makes them rip it out

 “The real trend is that those bans are being reversed,” Phillips said.
 “There’s a lot of pushback to get those overturned.”

 In 2017, Illinois passed two state laws.
-One forced cities and counties to drop milkweed bans on common milkweed.
+One forced cities and counties to drop milkweed bans.
 The other declared milkweed the state wildflower.

 Illinois cities such as Ottawa still have bans on their books, but the state law trumps it.